It’s never too early – or too late – to do retirement planning.

 Non-financial assets – Things that save you money can be just as valuable as a stream of payments.
 Examples would include good health, smart purchasing, and having loved ones nearby and available to help when needed.

-5. Don’t overlook ways to support Bucknell that result in retirement cash flow.
-Especially if you are precluded from making additional contributions to your IRA or qualified retirement plan, a charitable life income plan can be an attractive supplement to existing arrangements.
+5. Consider ways to support Bucknell that result in cash flow.
+If you are precluded from making additional contributions to your IRA or qualified retirement plan, a charitable life income plan can be an especially attractive supplement to existing arrangements.
 Here are some of your choices:

-Finally, because retirement planning vehicles such as defined-contribution plans, tax-deferred annuities, and many IRAs contain income that has never been taxed, you’ll want to devote attention to your beneficiary designations.
+Importantly, because retirement planning vehicles such as defined-contribution plans, tax-deferred annuities, and many IRAs contain income that has never been taxed, you’ll want to devote attention to your beneficiary designations.
 Previously untaxed amounts left to family members and other individuals will be taxed when received by them but are not subject to tax when received by Bucknell University.
 Likewise, tax savings can be combined with providing for heirs when certain retirement plan assets are used for a gift annuity or a charitable remainder trust at the end of your life.
+This planning technique, called a testamentary charitable life income gift, may be even more attractive due to elimination of the “stretch IRA” as part of the recently passed SECURE Act.